Haufe-Lexware/wicked.haufe.io/doc/design-docs/oauth2-support.md

 Any scopes which were present before (either because the application is trusted or because it requested and was granted scopes by the end user) will be merged with these scopes.

 **Important**: All scopes which are added to the token/grant also need to be registered with the API, otherwise the API Gateway will reject creating such an authenticated scope.

+### Injected Scope: `email_verified`

+All APIs which use any type of OAuth2 scope, and which makes use of [registration pools](registration-process.md), will get an additional scope `email_verified` injected into its list of scopes.
+If the scope list is empty until then, this will be the only scope which the API has.

+As the registration process supports verifying email addresses (if the `portal-mailer` is configured correctly), this can be used inside any API's business logic to give the end user additional rights (or whatever is desired) whenever the email address has been verified.

+This kind of feature is already in use within the portal API - usually it's not allowed for a user to register applications or create subscriptions if the user does not have a validated email address.

 ## Enabling custom authorization servers (like before)